 Visit the Robotic Vision Lab Website.

 Dr. D. J. Lee's research work includes four areas: high-performance embedded vision computing, real-time robotic and machine vision applications, object detection and classification, and biomedical informatics and medical imaging.
-High-performance embedded vision computing focuses on 3-D computer vision, vision-guided intelligent ground robots, hardware implementaion of real-time vision algorithms for embedded vision sensors for small unmanned ground and air vehicles.
-Machine vision applications focus on industrial automation and non-contact evaluation using vision technologies.
+High-performance embedded vision computing focuses on 3-D computer vision, vision-guided intelligent ground robots, hardware implementaion of real-time vision algorithms for embedded vision sensors.
+Robotic and machine vision applications focus on industrial automation and non-contact evaluation using vision technologies.
 Object detection and classification includes pattern matching and recognition.
 Bioinformatiics foscuses on medical image shape analysis, content-based medical image retrieval, retrieval with user relevance feedback.
 Please click Robotic Vision Lab for more details.

 Funded Research Projects